-- 2. Straighten the bent tabs on the propeller nut retainer. - 3.
+- 1. Shift the outboard into neutral position. - 2.
 Place a block of wood between the gearcase and the propeller to hold the propeller and remove the propeller nut.

-- 4. Pull the propeller straight off the shaft.
-If the propeller is seized to the shaft and cannot be removed, have the propeller removed by an authorized dealer. - Coat the propeller shaft with Extreme Grease or 2-4-C with PTFE.
+- 3. Pull the propeller straight off the shaft.
+If the propeller is seized to the shaft and cannot be removed, have the propeller removed by an authorized dealer. - 4.
+To aid in future removal of the propeller, liberally coat the propeller shaft splines with one of the following Mercury/ Quicksilver products:

-Tube Ref No. Description Where Used Part No.

-Extreme Grease Propeller shaft 8M0071842

-95 2-4-C with PTFE Propeller shaft 92-802859A 1
+Tube Ref No. Description Where Used Part No. Extreme Grease Propeller shaft splines 8M0071842 95 🗀 2-4-C with PTFE Propeller shaft splines 92-802859A 1